sibvic/fxts2-templates/snippets/readme.md

 Pine script-like label

+## Plot

+Pine script-like plot implementation.
+Provides utilities for setting plot values with optional color support.
+The SetValue function sets a plot value for a given period, while SetValueWithColor sets both the value and color, handling transparency and color extraction from combined color values.

 ## SafeMath

 Used for conversion from Pine Script.
 Set of function which can handle nil as a parameter (PS's na-like syntax)